 - Jaw or throat size: Having a small upper airway, recessed chin, small jaw, or large overbite are all sleep apnea culprits.

 - Being overweight: Fat around your upper airway may obstruct your breathing.
+Worse is the vicious cycle that is sleep apnea and weight gain from the resulting sleep deprivation.

 - Having a large neck circumference: Men with a neck size greater than 17 inches and women with a neck size greater than 16 inches may have narrower airways.